bsoist/bsoist.github.io/_posts/2005-04-12-big-birthday.md

   - Family
   - Fun
 ---
-Today is Terri&#8217;s big day!She is taking a half day, so I will cut out of work early.
+Today is Terri&#8217;s big day!
+She is taking a half day, so I will cut out of work early.
 We&#8217;re planning on a visit to Bugaboo so the moose will sing to her.
 Loads of fun.